Controlling access to the volume

 In the rules, you can allow or prohibit access to the raw volume by the applications of your choice.

-A single rule may suffice in whitelist mode to allow access to certain applications and block it for all other applications.
+In whitelist mode, a single rule may be enough to authorize access for some applications and block it for all others.
 You must create several rules if you want to select different log settings.
 In this case, define “Block” as the default behavior in only the last rule.

 EXAMPLE